 If you live in the U.S. and you don’t have a Social Security number (SSN), you’re probably familiar with the challenges that come up when you try to open accounts or complete administrative tasks.
-Not having an SSN can limit your ability to get a credit card—and your ability to spend easily and take advantage of consumer protection features—it’s not a total roadblock.
-You don’t necessarily need an SSN to get a credit card.
+Not having an SSN can limit your ability to get a credit card—and your ability to spend easily and take advantage of consumer protection features—but it’s not a total roadblock.
+It is possible to open a credit card without an SSN.

 Alternatives to a Social Security Number

 Lenders need a way to verify your identity and track your credit history.
 To do so, they often use your SSN, but they can use other methods if you don't have one.

 When you’re not eligible for an SSN, an ITIN may be the solution.
 Depending on your residency status, those who aren't U.S. citizens—as well as their family members—may be able to use an ITIN for identification and reporting.
 To receive your ITIN, apply with the IRS.
 You can do so by mail, at walk-in IRS locations, or through IRS-authorized Acceptance Agents.
-The process can take seven weeks or so, so apply as soon as you realize you need an ITIN.
+The process can take approximately seven weeks, so apply as soon as you realize you need an ITIN.

 Credit Cards for Customers Without an SSN

 Several of the largest issuers in the U.S. allow you to apply for a credit card without an SSN.
 You can also ask a loan officer at your local bank or credit union if you prefer to work with a smaller institution.

 - Chase: Apply online with your ITIN.

 - American Express: Apply online with an ITIN or use your credit history from select foreign countries.

 Other Things You Need to Qualify for a Credit Card

 SSNs and ITINs help to verify your identity, but lenders also need to evaluate your creditworthiness.
 To do so, they usually review:

 - Borrowing History: Lenders typically use credit scores when reviewing loan applications.
 Those scores provide a quick summary of the information in your credit reports, and lenders may approve or deny your application based on the information in your credit reports.